Sarkisian agrees to be Falcons' next OC

 Falcons cornerback Desmond Trufant played at Washington when Sarkisian was the coach.

-Sarkisian will have a fully loaded offense to work with MVP Matt Ryan, All-Pro wide receiver Julio Jones, Pro Bowler Devonta Freeman, and fellow running back Tevin Coleman.
+Sarkisian will have a fully loaded offense to work with, including MVP quarterback Matt Ryan, All-Pro wide receiver Julio Jones, Pro Bowler Devonta Freeman and fellow running back Tevin Coleman.
 But he also has big shoes to fill, as Shanahan guided the Falcons to the top-ranked scoring offense in the NFL at 33.8 points per game, a crucial factor in the Falcons' run to the Super Bowl.

 "Oh wow, he's a great coach," Hooper said.
 "I don't know a whole lot about him.
 I know he's been a successful coach.
 I'd like to sit down with him and try to figure out what he wants to run, try to master what he wants to do."